 The Chattanooga Times Free Press published an article on Sunday, January 19th, 2014, about whether police and prosecutors reduce too many DUIs to disorderly conduct in LaFayette, Walker County, Georgia.
-While reductions to reckless driving are not uncommon in the Metro Atlanta area, reductions to charges like disorderly conduct and distracted driving (aka “South Georgia Reckless”) are more of an outside of Atlanta phenonmenon.
+While reductions to reckless driving are not uncommon in the Metro Atlanta area, reductions to charges like disorderly conduct and distracted driving (aka “South Georgia Reckless”) are more of an outside of Atlanta phenomenon.
 Mothers Against Drunk Drivers is an anti-DUI advocacy group that has moved beyond Drunk Driving and now advocates zero tolerance of even social and moderate drinking and driving.
-They are agressively pressuring law enforcement through lobbying law enforcement leaders, media campaigns, campaign contributions to politicians, and court room intimidation of Judges and prosecutors.
-After last year’s push to lower the legal limit to .05, or as little as one drink for a 100 pound woman, failed; they are now pushing for zero tolerance for reductions in DUI prosecutions.
+They are aggressively pressuring law enforcement through lobbying law enforcement leaders, media campaigns, campaign contributions to politicians, and courtroom intimidation of Judges and prosecutors.
+After last year’s push to lower the legal limit to .05, or as little as one drink for a 100-pound woman, failed; they are now pushing for zero tolerance for reductions in DUI prosecutions.

 Political Posturing Not Public Safety